authelia/authelia/example/kube/README.md

 ## What do I need to know to deploy it in my cluster?

-Given your cluster already runs a LDAP server, a Redis, a Mongo database, a SMTP server and a nginx ingress-controller, you can deploy **Authelia** and update your ingress configurations.
+Given your cluster already runs a LDAP server, a Redis, a SQL database, a SMTP server and a nginx ingress-controller, you can deploy **Authelia** and update your ingress configurations.
 An example is provided [here](./authelia).